elestio-examples/terraform-elestio-clickhouse-cluster/README.md

 Sharding data across multiple servers can be used to divide the load.

 You can for example split the data by region.
-The next configuration create a cluster with 2 shards (europe and asia) and 2 replicas per shard:
+The next configuration create a cluster with 2 shards (europe and america) and 2 replicas per shard:

 ```hcl
 replicas = [